-The University of Florida seeks to prepare students for life: intellectually, academically and personally.
 The university offers many exceptional, perhaps unparalleled, opportunities for students to expand the scope of their horizons beyond the learning that is achieved in the classroom.

 Students can gain leadership skills, maturity and a commitment to service through participation in the university's numerous opportunities for in-depth learning, research and mentoring.